InvTrack/invtrack/README.md

 - Use emojis in commit messages 😎😇🥶 or else the commit will bounce,

+- when you encounter confilcts in package-lock.json, accept the upstream branch version, resolve conflicts in package.json and run `npm i`,

 - NO DEFAULT EXPORTS, use named exports only e.g. `export const foo = () => undefined`,

 - explicitly define return type of util/global/exported functions,